 The Disclosure and Barring Service carry out these types of criminal record checks.
 It replaces the Criminal Records Bureau (CRB).
 Thus, CRB checks are now called Disclosure and Barring Service (DBS) checks.

 Note: Refusing to give someone a job because they have a spent conviction or caution is against the law.
-An exception would apply if a DBS check shows the person is unsuitable for the job.
+An exception would apply if the basic DBS check shows the person is unsuitable for the job.

 Ex Offenders and Employment in the United Kingdom